-The Law Society Group (the Group) today published its gender pay gap report for 2020.
+The Law Society Group today published its gender pay gap report for 2021.

-The report details the combined results of the Law Society of England and Wales and Solicitors Regulation Authority (SRA), which are one legal entity but operate independently.
+The report includes the combined results of the Law Society of England and Wales and the Solicitors Regulation Authority (SRA), which operates independently.

-Our 2020 median pay gap between women and men is 11.8%, which is lower than the current UK median pay gap of 15.5% (Office of National Statistics 2020*).
-The mean Group pay gap between women and men is 13%.
+Our 2021 median pay gap between men and women is 11.3%, lower than the current UK median pay gap of 15.4% (Office of National Statistics 2021*).
+The mean group pay gap between women and men is 11.5%.

-A Law Society Group spokesperson said: “As a Group, the increase in the median pay gap from last year is predominantly caused by a shift in percentage between female and male in the lower middle quartile.
+A Law Society Group spokesperson said: “As a group, the slight decrease in the median pay gap from last year is predominantly caused by a shift in percentage between male and female in both the lower middle and lower quartiles.

 Notes to editors

-*According to the Office of National Statistics, the 2020 UK median pay gap was 15.5%.
-View the research
+* According to the Office for National Statistics, the 2021 UK median pay gap was 15.4%.
+View the research.

-Within the Law Society Group there are two organisations which are one legal entity but operate independently: the Law Society of England and Wales, the professional body for solicitors, and the Solicitors Regulation Authority (SRA), the regulator of solicitors and law firms in England and Wales.
+Within the Law Society Group there are two organisations which operate independently: the Law Society of England and Wales, the professional body for solicitors; and the Solicitors Regulation Authority (SRA), the regulator of solicitors and law firms in England and Wales.

-The Law Society Group report is based on hourly rates of pay during the monthly pay period ending on 25 April 2020, bonuses paid in the year up to 5 April 2020 and includes full-and part-time workers.
+The Law Society Group report is based on hourly rates of pay during the pay period ending 25 April 2021 and bonuses paid in the year up to 5 April 2021.